hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 ---

-The `identity` block exports the following:
+An `identity` block exports the following:

-* `type` - The type of identity used for the managed cluster.
+* `type` - The type of Managed Service Identity that is configured on this Kubernetes Cluster.

-* `principal_id` - The principal id of the system assigned identity assigned to this Kubernetes Cluster.
+* `principal_id` - The Principal ID of the System Assigned Managed Service Identity that is configured on this Kubernetes Cluster.

-* `tenant_id` - The tenant id of the system assigned identity assigned to this Kubernetes Cluster.
+* `tenant_id` - The Tenant ID of the System Assigned Managed Service Identity that is configured on this Kubernetes Cluster.

-* `identity_ids` - A list of User Assigned Identity IDs assigned to this Kubernetes Cluster.
+* `identity_ids` - The list of User Assigned Managed Identity IDs assigned to this Kubernetes Cluster.

 ---